This article, comparing FIDIC and NEC contracts, was prepared by Ahmad Shahrour for AfiTaC’s blog.

 In FIDIC, the Contractor should submit a detailed programme that is only updated when the actual work does not match what is planned anymore.
 While in NEC, the Contractor should submit to the Project Manager, on a regular basis, a detailed programme for acceptance.

 Another important difference that can be seen in NEC is the concept of “early warning” which is not found in FIDIC [note from AfiTaC: in FIDIC 2017, we now have clause 8.4, advance warnings].
 Both Contractor and Project Manager should notify the other when any unexpected event or error happens that can affect time, cost and the quality of the Works.
 This enables both Contractor and Project Manager to detect the problem as soon as possible and hence reduce the risks associated with it.
 In contrast, in FIDIC contracts, Contractors will only claim for their time and money losses when the problem had already occurred.

 Both FIDIC and NEC adapt when changes, variations and claims occur in terms of time and cost.

 - FIDIC analyzes each term (cost and time) on its own with all its details and sub-parts.

-- NEC analyzes both terms jointly.
+- NEC analyzes both terms jointly as compensation event.
 The Contractor should prepare a quotation and submit it to the Project Manager for acceptance.
 This quotation will take into consideration both time and cost factors.